SecDevOps-jmcdonough/technical-recipe-azure-sdwan/README.md

       ![vwanhubrouting5](images/vwanhubrouting5.jpg)

-* At the end of this step you should have the following architecture
+* The current state of the Architecture is shown below.

     ![global4](images/sdwan_architecture_04.jpg)